msafari0/Identikeep/README.md

 ### Quick start

-Identikit is supposed to be run within the same environment used for the program to be benchmarked.
+Identikeep is supposed to be run within the same environment used for the program to be benchmarked.
-After having prepared the environment with the appropriate modules and environmental variables, just run the `identikit` program with the standard `mpirun` or `srun` interfaces.
+After having prepared the environment with the appropriate modules and environmental variables, just run the `identikeep` program with the standard `mpirun` or `srun` interfaces.

 By default the program tries to load all the plugins that it finds and